7Ragnarok7/DEDMAP/README.md

 The tool can be run without installing as well (./dedmap) but it is recommended to install it.
 After installing the tool, the color of the **DEDMAP banner** will change from *WHITE* to *RED*.

+Update the tool by downloading the latest release and re-installing it again.

 ### Uninstallation :-

  - Follow the Below steps using ***termux-uninstall.sh*** if installing for termux